 In order to provide helpful psychological information and resources to the most people, Dr. Unger prioritizes providing services to organizations and groups as well as supervising others to provide individual services to children, adolescents, adults, couples and families.

 Dr. Unger is able to provide consultation services to a variety of mental health and health care providers on an ongoing or one-time basis.
-In addition, she and her team are able to provide workshops and presentations on a variety of topics such as stress management, anxiety, trauma, parenting, mental health in the workplace, children's mental health, picky eating, mindfulness, and attachment, among others.
+In addition, she is able to provide workshops and presentations on a variety of topics such as stress management, anxiety, trauma, parenting, mental health in the workplace, children's mental health, picky eating, mindfulness, and attachment, among others.
 See her workshop page for more examples.